jfederico/recordrtc-rails_annotations/README.md

 * Is it really a good idea to constantly be sending AJAX requests?
 Not very scalable, messes with search box (solution: find way to refresh page without resetting session)
   * Issue with reloading LTI launch page is due to there being no GET route to /recordrtc.
 Need to find way to implement, how to keep LTI launch parameters?
 * As of yet, have not found a way to close show view after deleting recording, so the link is commented out for now
+* DataTables is causing column-resizing troubles.
+For now, the too-large "Actions" column is not such a big deal
 * PARTIALLY STARTED INTEGRATING GAFFE.
 Can start replacing old JSON response code with Gaffe-specific code